raffimh/simpleBlog-graphql/README.md

 # simpleBlog-graphql

-This is a simple blog application built with GraphQL
+This is a simple blog application built with GraphQL.

 ## Installation